cepthomas/KeraLuaEx/README.md

 # Significant Changes

 ## Innards
 - Uses Lua 5.4.6 x64.
+Windows only right now.
-- .NET6/C# Windows SDK project only.
+- .NET6/C# SDK project only.
 - Turned on nullable.
 - Integers fixed at 32 bit.

 ## Functional
-- Added a `DataTable` class to simplify passing data back and forth between C# and Lua.
+- TODO Added a `DataTable` class to simplify passing data back and forth between C# and Lua.
 Limited to homogenous arrays and string-keyed dictionaries.
 - `ToNumberX()` and `ToIntegerX()` are removed and plain `ToNumber()` and `ToInteger()` now return nullables.
 - Error handling:
   - Option to throw exceptions (default) or return LuaStatus codes.
 Checking is implemented in these functions:
         `Load()`, `LoadBuffer()`, `LoadFile()`, `LoadString()`, `PCall()`, `PCallK()`, `Resume()`.
   - `Error()` is not used internally.
   - Removed most arg checking - it was kind of sparse.
-Client will have to handle things like null argument exceptions etc.
+Client will have to handle things like `NullArgumentException` etc.

 ## Cosmetic
 - Original term `State` changed to `L`.
-- Removed lots of overloaded funcs, useing default args instead.
+- Removed lots of overloaded funcs, using default args instead.
 - Removed expression-bodied members because I prefer to reserve `=>` for lambdas only.

 ## Script Structure